kyleosung/kyleosung/README.md

 -->

+## Website

+Feel free to check out [https://kyleosung.github.io/] for more info!

 ## Thank You
 Thank you for visiting my GitHub profile!
-I am continually learning and striving to improve my skills, so I would appreciate any feedback or suggestions on my projects.
+I strive to learn and improve my skills and would appreciate any feedback or suggestions on my projects.
 Feel free to star and fork repositories if you find anything interesting.
 Happy coding!